-- Once it starts setting, gently pull it across the pan with an inverted spoon, to get large pieces of soft curds.
-Continue cooking on low fire-pulling, lifting, and folding it often till the egg gets cooked completely.
-However, do not stir it continuously.
-Put off the fire.
-Serve stove top scrambled eggs when hot.
+- Once it starts setting, gently pull it across the pan with an inverted spoon to get large pieces of soft curds.
+Continue cooking on low fire-pulling, lifting, and folding it often till the egg gets cooked completely, but do not stir it continuously.
+Serve stove-top scrambled eggs when hot.

 2. Lentil and Rice Dumplings

-Take one quantity of black gram without husk.
+- Take one quantity of black gram without husk.
 Add four quantities of raw white rice to it.
 Add a fistful of rice flakes (Avalakki) (available in Indian stores) and a teaspoon of fenugreek seeds.
 Wash them in water two times.
 Discard the water.
 Add fresh water and soak for 6 hours.

-Strain the water.
+- Strain the water.
 Don't discard the water.
-Grind the content using the soaked water till you get a near smooth batter.
+Grind the content using the soaked water till you get a near-smooth batter.
 The consistency of the batter should be neither thick nor flowy (should be like crepe batter).
 Add a teaspoon salt.
 Mix well with your hand.
 Keep the batter covered, rest for fermentation 8-10 hours.
-It may take more time to ferment in the cold climate.
-However, you can keep the container inside a warm oven.
+It may take more time to ferment in the cold climate; however, you can keep the container inside a warm oven.
 But don't switch on the oven.

 - Pour the batter near the rim.
 Cover it.
 Cook for 2-3 minutes on medium-high fire.
 Turn each dumpling upside down.
 Add 2 drops of oil on top.
 Cook for 2 more minutes.
 Remove with the help of a spoon.
 Serve hot with coconut chutney or with any other chutney of your choice.
 Normally, the griddle contains 7 depressions in it.

 3. Egg Omelet

 - Heat a non-stick pan.
-Add few drops of butter (optional).
-Thinly pour the mix into the pan.
-Cook for two minutes on medium fire.
+Add a few drops of butter (optional).
+Pour the mix into the pan.
+Cook it for two minutes on medium heat.
 Flip it.
-Cook for two more minutes.
+Cook it for two more minutes.
 By this time, the omelet starts smelling nice.
-Remove on a serving plate.
-You can eat hot omelet just like that.
-It is so yummy!
+Remove the omelet from the pan and place it on a serving plate.

 4. Wheat Vermicelli and Vegetables Upma